wagtail/wagtail/docs/core_components/search/for_python_developers.rst

 Basic usage
 ===========

+By default using the database backend, Wagtail's search will only index the ``title`` field of pages.

 All searches are performed on Django QuerySets.
 Wagtail provides a ``search`` method on the queryset for all page models:

 .. code-block:: python